whiskyechobravo/kerko/docs/config-basics.md

 Environment variables may be set from various locations, in the following order (refer to the [Flask documentation][Flask_dotenv] for more details):

-1. As entries in a file specified by the `--env-file` command line option.
 1. As entries in a `.flaskenv` file.
-1. As entries in a `.env` file.
+2. As entries in a `.env` file.
+3. As entries in a file specified by the `--env-file` command line option.
-1. As environment variables.
+4. As environment variables.

 The above list is in ascending order of precedence.
 This means that a given parameter set earlier can be overridden later as values get loaded.
 Files are